-<C>

-Chief Executive Officer, Chairman of the Board of Directors

-Chief Operating Officer, Secretary, Treasurer
+Chief Executive Officer, Chairman of the Board of Directors Chief Operating Officer, Secretary, Treasurer President Executive Vice President Senior Vice President Vice President of Finance Vice President, Corporate Development Vice President, Business Development

-President

-Executive Vice President

-Senior Vice President

-Vice President of Finance

-Vice President, Corporate Development

-Vice President, Business Development

-DR. ELAZAR RABBANI (age 57) has served as President and a Director of the Company since its organization in 1976.
-Dr. Rabbani received his B.A. degree from New York University in Chemistry and his Ph.D. degree in Biochemistry from Columbia University.
+DR. ELAZAR RABBANI (age 58) has served as the Company's Chairman of the Board of Directors and Chief Executive Officer since its inception in 1976.
+Dr. Rabbani received his Bachelor of Arts degree from New York University in Chemistry and his Ph.D. degree in Biochemistry from Columbia University.
 He is a member of the American Society for Microbiology.

-SHAHRAM K. RABBANI (age 49) has served as Chief Operating Officer, Secretary, and Treasurer of the Company since November 1996, as Executive Vice President from September 1981 to November 1996 and as Vice President, Treasurer and a Director of the Company since its organization.
-Mr. Rabbani received a B.A. degree in chemistry from Adelphi University.
+SHAHRAM K. RABBANI (age 50) has served as Chief Operating Officer, Secretary, and Treasurer of the Company since November 1996, as Executive Vice President from September 1981 to November 1996 and as Vice President, Treasurer and a Director of the Company since its inception.
+He is also the President of Enzo Clinical Labs, Inc. Mr. Rabbani received a Bachelor of Arts degree in Chemistry from Adelphi University located in Long Island, NY.

-BARRY W. WEINER (age 51) has served as President of the Company since November 1996 and as a Director of the Company since its organization.
+BARRY W. WEINER (age 52) has served as President of the Company since November 1996 and as a Director of the Company since its inception.
 Mr. Weiner has served as an Executive Vice President of the Company from September 1981 to November 1996, as a Vice President of the Company from the Company's organization to November 1996 and as Secretary of the Company from March 1980 to November 1996.
-He was employed by Colgate-Palmolive Company, New York, New York from August 1974 until March 1980, when he joined the Company on a full-time basis.
-Mr. Weiner received his B.S. degree in Economics from New York University and M.B.A. from Boston University.
+He was employed by Colgate-Palmolive Company from August 1974 to March 1980, where he held several managerial and marketing positions.
+Mr. Weiner received his Bachelor of Science degree in Economics from New York University and M.B.A. from Boston University.
 Mr. Weiner is a Director of the New York State Biotechnology Association.

-DR. DEAN ENGELHARDT (age 61) has served as Executive Vice President since July 13, 2000, as Senior Vice President since January 1989, and as Vice President since September 1981 Prior to joining the Company he was Associate Professor of Microbiology at Columbia University College of Physicians and Surgeons.
-He obtained his Ph.D. from Rockefeller University.
+DR. DEAN ENGELHARDT (age 62) has served as Executive Vice President since July 2000, as Senior Vice President since January 1989, and as Vice President since September 1981 Prior to joining the Company, he was Associate Professor of Microbiology at Columbia University College of Physicians and Surgeons.
+He obtained his Ph.D. in Molecular Genetics from Rockefeller University.

-DR. NORMAN E. KELKER (age 62) has been a Vice President of the Company since September 1981.
-Effective January 1, 1989, he was promoted to Senior Vice President.
-From 1975 until he joined the Company, Dr. Kelker was an Associate Professor in the Department of Microbiology of the New York University School of Medicine.
-He holds a Ph.D. from Michigan State University.
+DR. NORMAN E. KELKER (age 63) has been a Senior Vice President of the Company since January 1989.
+In September 1981, Dr. Kelker joined the Company as Vice President of Scientific Affairs.
+Prior to being employed by the Company, he was an Associate Professor in the Department of Microbiology of the New York University School of Medicine since 1975.
+He holds a Ph.D. in Microbiology and Public Health from Michigan State University.

-HERBERT B. BASS (age 53) is Vice President of Finance of the Company.
-Prior to his promotion, Mr. Bass was the Corporate Controller of Enzo.
-Before joining Enzo in 1986, Mr. Bass held various positions at Danziger & Friedman, Certified Public Accountants, from 1979 to 1986, the most recent of which was audit manager.
-For the preceding seven years he held various positions at Berenson & Berenson, C.P.A.'s.
-Mr. Bass holds a Bachelor degree in Business Administration from Baruch College.
+HERBERT B. BASS (age 54) is Vice President of Finance of the Company since 1989.
+From 1986 to 1989, Mr. Bass was the Corporate Controller of Enzo.
+Before joining the Company in 1986, Mr. Bass held various positions at Danziger & Friedman, Certified Public Accountants, from 1979 to 1986, the most recent of which was audit manager.
+For the preceding seven years he held various positions at Berenson & Berenson, C.P.A.'s located in New York City.
+Mr. Bass holds a Bachelor of Business Administration degree in accounting from Barnard M. Baruch College in New York City.